Homeschooling and college admission requirements for high school courses

 Consider community college courses.

-Many teens take community college courses either to serve as high school credit or to receive both high school and college credit at the same time through a dual enrollment designation.
+Many teens take community college courses either to serve as high school credit or to receive both high school and college credit at the same time through a dual enrollment designation (TheHomeSchoolMom offers a free course planner for this).
 Successful completion of community college courses signals to four-year institutions that the student is capable of learning in a college classroom.
-Many four-year universities and colleges waive other requirements if a student has a significant number of credits from a community college, most commonly exempting them from submitting ACT or SAT scores — but not always.
+Many four-year universities and colleges waive other requirements if a student has a significant number of credits from a community college, most commonly exempting them from submitting ACT or SAT scores—but not always.